tweag/python-monorepo-example/2018-05-27-hello-asterius.md

 The current approach for handling function call is compiling each Cmm function to a single WebAssembly function.
 Upon a Cmm call, the WebAssembly function returns a function pointer to the destination, and the `StgRun` mini-interpreter function uses the WebAssembly function table to perform an indirect call.
 This will introduce some overhead for each Cmm call, since the spec of WebAssembly MVP states that indirect calls are accompanied with runtime type checks, but it scales to a large number of Cmm functions.

-Cmm assumes existence of a 64-bit address space (because our host ghc is 64-bit) and various local/global Cmm registers.
+Cmm assumes existence of a 64-bit address space (because our host GHC is 64-bit) and various local/global Cmm registers.
 Since we only have 32-bit address space in WebAssembly, we still assume all addresses are 64-bit, and only wrap them with an `i64.wrap` when marshalling a load/store instruction.
 As for registers, we simply implement local registers with local variables of WebAssembly functions, and use global variables for global registers.

 As mentioned above, we use `binaryen` to handle WebAssembly generation.
 When compiling each Haskell module, we obtain the in-memory representation of Cmm, generate a Haskellish IR which closely maps to `binaryen` IR and serialize that IR.
 The booting process is simply compiling `base` and its dependent packages into that IR.